Lei-Kun/Dispatching-rules-for-FJSP/README.md

 # Dispatching-rules-for-DFJSP (Gantt-chart-for-FJSP)

-This project is the implement of the baseline methods of the published paper "A Multi-action Deep Reinforcement Learning Framework for Flexible Job-shop Scheduling Problem".
+This project is the implement of baseline methods of our published paper "A Multi-action Deep Reinforcement Learning Framework for Flexible Job-shop Scheduling Problem".
 Paper link: https://www.sciencedirect.com/science/article/pii/S0957417422010624

 Everyone is welcome to use our code and cite our paper.